bxdoan/bxdoan/README.md

 <div align="center">

-> Too many of us are not living our dreams because we are living our fears.
+> Power comes in response to a need, not a desire.
+You have to create that need.

-> — Les Brown —
+> — Goku —

 </div>